Auxiliary many-body wavefunctions for TDDFRT electronic excited states: Consequences for the representation of molecular electronic transitions: A quick review of CIS(--like) many-body wavefunctions features

 \section{A quick review of CIS(--like) many-body wavefunctions features}

-In this section we will start by introducing the CIS(--like) wavefunctions, i.e., wavefunctions being defined as or having the same properties as CIS wavefunctions.
+In this section we will start by recalling some results from linear algebra, and by introducing the CIS(--like) wavefunctions, i.e., wavefunctions being defined as or having the same properties as CIS wavefunctions.
 We will then review some basic properties related to those particular wavefunctions.